 - Every effort will be made to ensure that this teaching takes place in an open environment

 - Parents of children who are to be involved in one-to-one teaching will be informed and their agreement sought

 - Work being carried out by Special Needs Assistants will be carried out under the direction of the class teacher in an open environment.

-- While every effort will be made to adhere to best practice as agreed and outlined above, in the event of an emergency where this is not possible or practicable, a full record of the incident should be made and reported to the Principal and parents.
+- At all times there must be adequate supervision of pupils.
+While every effort will be made to adhere to best practice as agreed and outlined above, in the event of an emergency where this is not possible or practicable, a full record of the incident should be made and reported to the Principal and parents.

 Children travelling in staff cars

-Members of the school staff will not carry children alone in their cars at any time.
+- Members of the school staff will not carry children alone in their vehicles at any time.